Plot Conditional or Marginal Predictions

 transform A function applied to unit-level adjusted predictions and confidence intervals just before the function returns results.
 For bayesian models, this function is applied to individual draws from the posterior distribution, before computing summaries.

 points Number between 0 and 1 which controls the transparency of raw data points.
 0 (default) does not display any points.
+Warning: The points displayed are raw data, so the resulting plot is not a "partial residual plot."

 rug TRUE displays tick marks on the axes to mark the distribution of raw data.